amansinh79/xl/README.md

 # xl
-a excel filtering script that my mom used to do manually for years.
+a excel filtering script that my mom used to do manually.